octosteve/octosteve.github.io/source/2021-04-16-phoenix-on-turbo.html.markdown

 replaces _just those portions in line_!
 Everything else is ignored.

-In our example, we're returning the _whole_ page back; layout and all.
+In our example, we're returning the _whole_ page back; layout and all when a user clicks `Show Comments` the link.
 We can prevent the layout from being rendered by looking for the the `turbo-frame` request header and only sending the relevant part of the page back.

 <script src="https://gist.github.com/octosteve/7d996d49ec823a605f09f5c0f762aaed.js"></script>